nthallen/arp-das/mkrtkit/README.txt

 UPDATE STRATEGY

 Run mkrtkit_chkconfs
-  Makes sure any new files have been added to appropriate MANIFESTS Makes sure all files in MANIFESTs come from source files Makes sure there are no conflicts
+  Makes sure any new files have been added to appropriate MANIFESTS.
+  This test currently is run against the installed package MANIFESTS, but this should be changed to run against the source MANIFESTS.

 Run chkpkgs
-  Currently just checks that all the files listed in MANIFEST files exist.
-Need to add these version checks.
   Read Header to determine Version, list of MANIFESTS If current version is installed, compare MANIFESTS with installed MANIFESTS and check the modify time of listed files against the